trieb-work/schemabase/services/api/README.md

 Nextjs application used for incoming webhooks and to be installed as Saleor app.
+This app can be used to consume any kind of webhook and trigger actions based on the incoming data.
+It is connected to the database and the REDIS queue for batch processing.

+Env variables needed:

+-   DATABASE_URL
+-   SECRET_KEY

 ## Saleor App